 I must have asked millions of questions and spent years thinking about this before I met a farmer when I was travelling around Argentina ten years ago.
 He was 95 and had been married for a whopping 75 years.
 He didn’t speak very much, but I really valued the advice of a man who’d managed to make a romantic relationship last such a huge amount of time.
 And then it occurred to me – I should document my investigations.
 I bought a recording device when I returned to England and started to carry it with me wherever I went.

 I approached people in airports, shops, markets, cafes, restaurants, bars, hospitals, parks, galleries, libraries, museums, buses, trains, planes and ships.
 I interviewed a pro American football player by accident, a model who sat next to me on a plane, teenage hoodies making noise on a bus, the bin man who worked at the local train station, people who were religious, atheist, agnostic, male, female, transgender, homosexual, heterosexual, bisexual, single, married, divorced, widowed, with children, without children, pregnant, cheating, cheated on, entirely faithful.
 I interviewed people in French, Polish, Spanish and English.
-I travelled over a quarter of a million miles, interviewing people from 8-95 years of age on every continent of the world.
+I travelled over a quarter of a million miles, interviewing hundreds of people from 8-95 years of age on every continent of the world.

 I randomly approached people and asked if I could interview them, explaining that it would take as much time as they wanted (interviews ranged from 4 minutes to 3 hours).
 In most cases, I recorded the interviews, although some interviewees preferred not to be recorded.
 In these cases, I spoke to them whilst manically scribbling, then promptly wrote up my notes before I was unable to decipher my own handwriting (a trick I learnt early on as a lawyer).